Having seen it mentioned in another thread thought it would be an ideal opportunity to put this one to bed...

 So you cut the scone and put jam on one half and cream on the other and squelch them together. :D

-Quote from: Browning 9mm on Yesterday at 11:15:26 AMQuote from: Graham on Yesterday at 12:25:12 AMI must admit to being a cheese scone fan, not something you see a lot of here in Aus, but in my working days I spent a lot of time in New Zealand, and there was a cafe in Wellington which made the best cheese scones.
+Quote from: Browning 9mm on August 20, 2025, 11:15:26 AMQuote from: Graham on August 20, 2025, 12:25:12 AMI must admit to being a cheese scone fan, not something you see a lot of here in Aus, but in my working days I spent a lot of time in New Zealand, and there was a cafe in Wellington which made the best cheese scones.
 I would visit the cafe every day I was in Wellington.

 was it very wet at the time that you always wore wellingtons ???